automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_17/README.md

 export EVENTSEVERITY=1
 export WEBHOOKURL=https://mykaholoinstance.kaholo.io/webhook/lacework/alert
 export LACEWORKINSTANCE=mylaceworkinstance
-export EVENTDESCRIPTION="AWS Account 112233445566 (lacework-test) : LW_S3_21 Ensure the attached S3 bucket policy does not grant 'List' permission to everyone"
+export EVENTDESCRIPTION="AWS Account 112233445566 (lacework-test) : LW_S3_17 Ensure the S3 bucket access is restricted to a whitelist of IP networks"
 ```

 You need to replace the following before you apply the environment variables: